Kenji Doihara: "Lawrence of Manchuria”

 As Zhang Xueliang aligned himself with the Chinese Nationalist government and adopted an increasingly assertive stance against Japanese influence, it became a widely held view within the Kwantung Army that Japan should secure control of Manchuria by force, even without authorization from the Japanese government.
 Doihara was involved in the Mukden Incident, masterminded by his colleagues, Colonel Seishiro Itagaki and Lieutenant Colonel Kanji Ishiwara.
-In this incident, Japanese soldiers staged an explosion on a section of Japanese-controlled railway and falsely blamed Chinese extremists, providing a pretext for the Kwangtung Army to invade.
+In this incident, Japanese soldiers staged an explosion on a section of Japanese-controlled railway and falsely blamed Chinese extremists, providing a pretext for the Kwantung Army to invade.
 Immediately after the invasion, the Kwantung Army commander designated Doihara as provisional mayor of Mukden, whose administration had collapsed.
 Doihara facilitated the cooperation with the Northeastern Army Generals Xi Qia in Jilin, Zhang Jinghui in Harbin and Zhang Haipeng at Taonan in the northwest of Liaoning province.

-Since neither the cabinet nor the General Staff supported a full occupation, the Kwangtung Army instead pursued the creation of an ostensibly independent pro-Japanese state to secure their conquests.
+Since neither the cabinet nor the General Staff supported a full occupation, the Kwantung Army instead pursued the creation of an ostensibly independent pro-Japanese state to secure their conquests.
 To give legitimacy to this endeavour Puyi, the last Emperor of China, was to be made head of this state.
 To carry out this plan, Doihara resigned as mayor in late October and made his way to Tianjin, where Puyi was then living in the Japanese concession.
 To carry out the plan, it was necessary to land Puyi at Yingkou before that port froze; therefore, he had to arrive there before 16 November 1931.
 With the help of the spy Yoshiko Kawashima, a relative of Puyi, he succeeded in bringing him into Manchuria within the deadline.